-ITEM SERVICE SERVICE PROVISION AND BASIS OF FEE 5.3 Schematic Design Documents - Based on the Client approved schematic design concept and Class 'D' Construction Cost Estimate, prepare for the Client's review and approval schematic design documents to illustrate the scale and character of the Project and how the parts of the Project functionally relate to each other and including, as appropriate: site plan, principal floor plans(s), schematic sections and elevations, massing representation, and other Illustrative sketches or renderings to convey the intent of the design.
-Prepare a schematic design report incorporating, as appropriate: design approach or philosophy, site data, design compliance with regulatory requirements, architectural, structural, mechanical and electrical building systems descriptions, Project schedule, and Class 'C' Construction Cost Estimate.
+ITEM SERVICE SERVICE PROVISION AND BASIS OF FEE 5.3 Schematic Design Documents - Based on the Client approved schematic design concept and Class 'D' Construction Cost Estimate, prepare for the Client's review and approval schematic design documents to illustrate the scale and character of the Project and how the parts of the Project functionally relate to each other and including, as appropriate: 1. site plan, 2. principal floor plans(s), 3. schematic sections and elevations, 4. massing representation, and 5. other Illustrative sketches or renderings to convey the intent of the design.
+Prepare a schematic design report incorporating, as appropriate: 1. design approach or philosophy, 2. site data, 3. design area(s) comparison to functional program, 4. design compliance with regulatory requirements, 5. architectural, structural, mechanical and electrical building systems descriptions, 6.
+Project schedule, and 7.
+Class 'C' Construction Cost Estimate.
 5.4 Architectural Models - Provide or arrange for provision of scale models.
 5.5 Architectural Renderings - Provide or arrange for provision of renderings and other special delineations.
 5.6 Digital Modelling - Provide or arrange for provision of 3D digital modelling.
-5.7 Submit Schematic Design - Submit the schematic design documents to the Client and obtain the Client's approval prior to proceeding to the Design Development Phase. this 2024 EAA
+5.7 Submit Schematic Design - Submit the schematic design documents to the Client and obtain the Client 's approval prior to proceeding to the Design Development Phase.
+13 A C 23 FOR USE SOLVE HOLD HISTIRON